 About me

-Welcome!
-I'm Quentin Cavalan, a researcher passionate about understanding how beliefs influence decision-making.
-I developed a solid foundation in quantitative analysis during my engineering degree at ENSAE (National School of Statistics and Economic Administration), and subsequently earned a Ph.D. in Economics from Paris 1 University and the Paris School of Economics in 2023.
+I'm Quentin Cavalan, a researcher exploring how beliefs shape decision-making.
+I built a strong foundation in quantitative analysis during my engineering studies at ENSAE (National School of Statistics and Economic Administration) before earning a Ph.D. in Economics from Paris 1 University and the Paris School of Economics in October 2023.

-I also enjoy teaching, and I taught a variety of subjects, including macroeconomics, microeconomics (with a focus on game theory and industrial organization), and the history of economic thought to both undergraduate and graduate students.
+I particularly enjoy designing and coding experiments, brainstorming experimental designs, and analyzing data (as well as creating nice graphs for my publications).
+I also have a strong passion for teaching and have taught a range of subjects, including macroeconomics, microeconomics (with a focus on game theory and industrial organization), and the history of economic thought to both undergraduate and graduate students.

 Beyond academia, I find joy in playing and composing music.
-I am currently involved in several bands, serving as the double bassist for Répons', and exploring various synths and machines with Kaarg and Aywaz
+I am currently involved in several bands: I perform as the double bassist for Répons' and experiment with synths and electronic sounds in Kaarg and Aywaz.

 Feel free to reach out to me via email at quentin.cavalan@hotmail.fr